coveo/plasma/packages/website/docs/ActionableItem.md

 # Best Practices

-Use when the actions are secondary and there is no need to display them on the page itself.
+Use an actionable item when the actions are of secondary importance and there is no need to display them directly on the page.

 It should always be prompted from a button, from which it is associated.